caseykneale/PickingALanguage2020/fieldnotes/analysis/readme.md

 ![pca](https://raw.githubusercontent.com/caseykneale/PickingALanguage2020/main/fieldnotes/analysis/langs.png)

 ## Knee Jerk Reaction
 This is a pretty sensible grouping of languages.
-Some of it is a little weird, but we did reduce 20 dimensions into 2, and who says any of this is linear.
+Some of it is a little weird, but we did reduce 20 dimensions into 2.
+Who says any of this is linear or 2D...

 ## Quickly Make Sense of It
 ![pca](https://raw.githubusercontent.com/caseykneale/PickingALanguage2020/main/fieldnotes/analysis/langpca_lbled.png)